Ila-bura/rock-paper-scissors/README.md

 # Ila's Rock Paper Scissors
 Ila's Rock Paper Scissors is an app that allows users to play the old-fashioned game of chance against the computer.

-The game consists of multiple rounds: for each round, the user is prompted to type one of the three possible options then the computer will pick a random choice itself.
+The game consists of multiple rounds: for each round, the user is prompted to type one of the three possible options then the computer will make a random choice itself.

 There are three possible outcomes for each round: the user wins, the computer wins or it is a tie.
 For every win, one point is assigned.
 Ties do not count towards scoring.
 The first player to score 3 points wins the game.